 Asia Pacific Cities Summit and Mayors' Forum

-An initiative of Brisbane City Council, the Asia Pacific Cities Summit (APCS) and Mayors’ Forum drives economic growth for Brisbane, South East Queensland, Australia and the wider Asia Pacific region.
-Held biennially, the host city alternates between Brisbane and bidding international cities.
+The Asia Pacific Cities Summit (APCS) and Mayors’ Forum is an initiative of Brisbane City Council.
+APCS is an international event to drive economic growth for Brisbane, South East Queensland, Australia and the wider Asia Pacific region.

 The APCS has become one of the region's premier business and civic forums, providing a platform for governments and businesses to identify a common agenda, improve city governance and promote trade and investment opportunities in the Asia Pacific region.

-Founded in 1996, this biennial and international Summit is an integral part of Council's economic development agenda for the city to foster international networks and forge new business relations throughout the region.
-Council is the Secretariat of the APCS.
+Founded in 1996, the APCS is an integral part of Council's economic development agenda for the city by fostering international networks and forging new business relations throughout the region.
+Held biennially, the host city alternates between Brisbane and bidding international cities.

 2400 delegates from 125 cities across the Asia Pacific region and beyond attended the Summit.
 Keynote speakers included Ms Cherie Blair, Founder of the Cherie Blair Foundation for Women, Mr Jared Cohen, President of Jigsaw and Dr Thomas Frey, Senior Futurist at the DaVinci Institute.

 To see the highlights of the 2017APCS and attendee testimonials, visit the APCS website.

 The 10th Asia Pacific Cities Summit (2015APCS) and Mayors' Forum was held in Brisbane on 5-8 July 2015.
 The leading theme for 2015APCS was Business and Leadership in the Asia Pacific.